George Douglas-Hamilton, 10th Earl of Selkirk: Singapore

 From 1959 to 1963, Selkirk was High Commissioner of the United Kingdom to Singapore and Commissioner General for South-East Asia.
 He was also the British Representative to Southeast Asia Treaty Organization from 1960 to 1963.
 While in Singapore, Selkirk was also the British representative and Chairman of the Internal Security Council, a tripartite committee responsible for Singapore's internal security from 1959 to 1963.

+Later life

+In 1957, Lord Selkirk moved into Rose Lawn Coppice, Ashington, Dorset.
+He had inherited the house, which had been built in 1925 by cricketer and British Army officer Brigadier General Robert Poore (1866–1938) under the will of his widow Lady Poore (1867–1957), and lived there until his own death in 1994.